- What is a computed tomography (CT) scan?

 What are examples of NIBIB-funded projects using computed tomography?

 Dedicated Breast CT Scanner: NIBIB is funding research for development of a dedicated breast CT scanner that allows the breast to be imaged in 3D and could help radiologists detect hard-to-find tumors.
 The scanner produces a radiation dose comparable to that of a standard x-ray mammogram and doesn’t require compression of the breast.
 In this breast CT scanner, a woman lies prone in a specially designed large table with her breast suspended in a special opening in the scanning bed.
 The scanner rotates around the breast, without passing through the chest, thus reducing the radiation that would be delivered to the chest in a conventional CT scanner.
-Click here to read more about dedicated breast CT or listen to a podcast about the scanner.
+Listen to a podcast about the scanner.

 Reduction in Radiation from Routine CT Scans: NIBIB put out a call for researchers to submit groundbreaking ideas that will help to radically decrease the amount of radiation used in CT scans.
 Five new projects are underway from this new funding opportunity, representing creative, innovative, interdisciplinary approaches that would not have been funded otherwise.
 You can read more about them below: